Read Psalm 73

 Of course, these “wicked, proud, cruel, fat cats” do not have it all together.
 Life isn’t easy for anyone.
 Why is it that we see the grass is greener on the other side?
 The “woe is me” life is hard as a believer, the God-asks-too-much-of-me attitude.
 Does it seem that non-believers have more good stuff?
 More fame and fortune?
 More of the good things in life?
 Does it seem like they get sick less often?
 Do they suffer less?

 God doesn’t promise ease and prosperity in this life; nor does He promise good health and a pain free life.
-Sin destroyed what was meant to be all of those things in the Garden of Eden.
+Sin destroyed what was meant to be in the Garden of Eden.
 When God walked this earth in the Garden, none of those things existed.
-And so it will be again some day.
+And so, it will be again someday.
 We, as believers, hold fast to this promise.

 I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.
 John 16:33 ESV